AlisterT/openjazz/README.md

 socket library (`-lws2_32`) is needed.

 For music support, you need to define `USE_MODPLUG` in the Makefile and the Modplug library (http://modplug-xmms.sourceforge.net/).
-This library needs to be patched to support looping tracks, otherwise half of the level will be silent.
-Alternatively, the xmp library (http://xmp.sourceforge.net/) may be used, then define `USE_XMP` in the Makefile.
-This does not need patching.
+The library needs to be patched to properly support looping tracks, otherwise there will be a small gap in the playback.
+Alternatively, the xmp library (http://xmp.sourceforge.net/) may be used, then define `USE_XMP` in the Makefile (no patching needed).

 Further (partly outdated) instructions are available at: http://www.alister.eu/jazz/oj/build.php